How to Plant and Grow Watermelon

 'Sugar Baby' produces an icebox-sized melon that weighs 8 to 10 pounds so it's a good choice for small gardens.
 It's a good choice for areas with short growing seasons, too, since it matures in just 75 days.

-'Yellow Baby' has sweet yellow flesh and matures early, usually in 70-75 days.
+'Yellow Baby' has small, 6-pound fruits with sweet yellow flesh and matures early, usually in 70-75 days.